-We said that a code of length n and dimension k, i.e., an (n, k) code partitions the set V_n of n-tuples into 2^{n-k} cosets of the code C. If we write elements of C in a row and then from 2n - 2^k remaining n-tuples by taking a vector e2, add e2 to each element of C and write in the second row, then taking another unused element of the n-tuples say e3, add it to each codeword and write in the second row and continue this until we have used all n-tuples, we get a standard array.
+We said that a code of length n and dimension k, i.e., and (n, k) code partitions the set V_n of n-tuples into 2^{n-k} cosets of the code C. If we write elements of C in a row and then from $2^n - 2^k$ remaining n-tuples take a vector e_2 , add e_2 to each element of C and write in the second row, then take an unused element of the n-tuples say \underline{e}3 , add it to each codeword and write in the second row and continue this until we have used all n-tuples, we get a standard array.

-- Theorem 3: no two n-tuples in the same row are identical.
-Every n-tuple is in one and only one row. - Proof: since C is a subgroup of V_n and each row is a coset of C.
+Theorem 3: no two n-tuples in the same row are identical.
+Every n-tuple is in one and only one row.

+Proof: since C is a subgroup of V_n and each row is a coset of C.